The 4 Most Important Estate Planning Steps

 Once you have created an estate plan, you'll want to review and update it every so often.

-3) Revisit Your Plan & Your Beneficiaries Again & Again
+3) Revisit Your Plan and Your Beneficiaries Again & Again

 Additionally, your legal documents should be drafted to accommodate potential future life events of your beneficiaries that could jeopardize or negate your wishes.
 For example, inheritances can be drafted to include modifications in the event one of your beneficiaries goes through a divorce, addiction or financial problems, or modified to provide safeguards for disabled children or grandchildren through supplemental needs trusts.